ibm-cloud-docs/devsecops/devsecops-pipelinectl.md

 pipelinectl deserialize ./foo.json
 ```
 {: codeblock}

-> This command is not an alias, need `pipelinectl` explicitly
+This command is not an alias, need `pipelinectl` explicitly.
+{: note}

 ## Low-level methods
 {: #low-level-methods}